Vang Vieng - River and Mountain View with cow.

 Honestly, I don’t know where I’d be without the odd evening beer when travelling.
 Sitting outside a bar and soaking up the ambience of a busy Southeast Asian street is one of my favourite things to do when backpacking through the region.

 The price of domestically brewed beer in Laos is very reasonable.
-For 8,000 – 12,500LAK (80 cents – $1.30USD) you can get a large bottle (more than a pint) of Beer Lao.
-If you drink in higher-end bars then expect the price to be more.
-Likewise, if the locally brewed options aren’t for you, imported beer is closer to $2.50USD for a small bottle.
-If like me, you can’t resist the lure of a cheeky pint, stick to the local choices!
+For 11,000-18,000LAK ($0.60-1USD) you can get a large bottle (more than a pint!) of Beerlao.
+If you drink in higher-end bars, expect the price to be more.
+Likewise, if the locally brewed options aren’t for you, imported beer is closer to $1.50USD for a small bottle.
+If you’re on a budget, stick to local choices!

 A BeerLao in the sunset